-Science Fact: Popular culture surrounds us today and in many ways shapes who we are, including how we think.
-Popular culture admits various definitions, but generally includes mass media as well as personal and family habits and traditions.
+Popular culture surrounds us today and in many ways shapes who we are, including how we think.
+It admits various definitions, but generally popular culture includes mass media as well as personal and family habits and traditions.

 Although popular culture celebrates the vibrant diversity of modern life, it also shapes our lives from the time we first become aware of the world around us.
-A previous blog commented on the effect of popular culture on girls’ choices of careers (The Science of Women Scientists, plus Big Bang Theory).
-However, it’s not going too far to say that popular culture reinforces stereotypes of scientists as a class and makes a career in science seem both uncool and un-sane for both sexes.
+A previous blog commented on the effect of popular culture on girls’ choices of careers.
+(The Science of Women Scientists, plus Big Bang Theory.)
+However, it’s not going too far to say that popular culture reinforces stereotypes of scientists as a class.
+It’s largely responsible for making a career in science seem both uncool and un-sane for both sexes.

 Consider how the mental image of science evolves as a person grows up in the U.S. today.

 An early picture entering a young mind might be Professor Frink of the Simpsons.
 For those who may have not kept up on things, Prof Frink is the mad scientist who, while not busy trying to take over the world, invented hamburger earmuffs.
 Of course, Prof Frink was inspired in turn by a similar character who shaped young minds during the 1960s, Jerry Lewis’ Nutty Professor.
 And should we mention the Twerking Einstein Doll?

 The young person then graduates past cartoon characters and into television comedies.
 At that point, Big Bang Theory and Young Sheldon dominate the popular culture landscape of scientist caricatures.